BellosC/set_up_livox_for_mapping/README.md

 # set_up_livox_for_mapping

-### This is a guide to help you set up a *computer* or a *raspberry pi 4 model B* from zero, in order to be able to achieve mapping with livox horizon lidar.
+### This is a non-professional guide to help you set up a *computer* or a *raspberry pi 4 model B* from zero, in order to be able to achieve mapping results with livox horizon lidar.
 ## 1) Download and install **Ubuntu 18.04 LTS** operating system.
 You can get it from here: https://ubuntu.com
+I advise you to keep a back up of your important files before installing a new operating system.
-Be carefull if you are using a computer (x86 version) or a raspberry pi (arm64).
+Be carefull of the compatibilities of ubuntu images computer (x86 version) or a raspberry pi (arm64).
+If you are using a raspberry pi, you can use Raspberry Pi Imager software https://www.raspberrypi.org/software/.
+Perhaps the full-desktop version of Ubuntu 18.04 LTS is not an option of the Raspberry Pi Imager, but you can add it like an image very easily.

 ---